 In our experience, yes (with the exception of the NCCAOM Chinese herbal exam; please see below for more information).
 However, passing the NCCAOM exams requires a serious time commitment of studying outside of school, and you will probably also need to enroll in a review course such as this one: https://www.acupuncturemedia.com/review/

 If you have graduated from an ACAOM-approved acupuncture school, and you have received your credentials from the NCCAOM, you can work towards applying to your state for an acupuncture license.
+There is no such thing as a "limited acupuncture license from POCA Tech" or a requirement that graduates of POCA Tech practice under graduates of other acupuncture schools.
+There are only acupuncture licenses issued by states and the requirements are the same for all applicants from all acupuncture schools.
 Here’s an example of how state licensing works: https://www.oregon.gov/omb/licensing/Pages/Acupuncturist.aspx

 As you can see, the application may involve a not-insignificant amount of paperwork, time, energy, and money.